P061A

 • 7

-Aftermarket tune or calibration introducing an out-of-range torque model parameter.
+Aftermarket tune or calibration introducing out-of-range torque model parameters.

 Symptoms drivers notice